A quest for the Self

 Then the captain’s voice can be heard—a well spoken, English public school accent.
 “Perhaps we are all wondering what has happened … Some technical problems … We need to sort out the paperwork.”
 Somehow the sound of a Western male voice takes the edge off things though I would have thought that finding an engineer was the more expedient approach to the problem.

 As I look around the cabin, I appear to be the only one who is concerned about our safety.
-The plane is filled predominantly with well dressed Indians, businessmen presumably, who reach immediately for their mobile phones to convey the bad news that they will be delayed for their rendezvous.
-The stewardess walks past me along the aisle; I reach out my hand to her, “What’s happened?”
-“I don’t know, I’m afraid,” she says with that reassuring smile, well practised over many years of having to deal with the general public.
-“Is it safe?’
+The plane is filled predominantly with well dressed Indians, businessmen presumably, who reach immediately for their mobile phones to convey the bad news that they will be delayed for their imminent rendezvous.
+The stewardess walks past me along the aisle; I reach out my hand to her, ‘What’s happened?’
+‘I don’t know, I’m afraid,’ she says with that reassuring smile, well practised over many years of having to deal with the general public.
+‘Is it safe?’
 I enquire further.
-“I hope so!” she replies, still seemingly unperturbed.
+‘I hope so!’ she replies, still seemingly unperturbed.
 Am I really the only one getting in a panic?
-Do these people genuinely have no fear of the inevitable, that everything is ultimately God’s will … even aviation disasters?
+Do these people genuinely have no fear of the inevitable, that everything is ultimately God’s will … even an aviation catastrophe?

-After an hour, we finally take off, lurching up over the Mumbai landscape heading eastward.
+After an hour or so, we finally take off, lurching up over the Mumbai landscape heading eastward.
 I breathe deeply, trying to relax.
 As I do so, tears well up in my eyes and stream down my cheeks.
 I am feeling utterly wretched and sorry for myself.
 Not only do I feel like death warmed up, I am sick of being stared at, tired of wondering whether I can eat this or drink that.
 I am so very far from home and I feel absolutely alone.
 For all the sense of relief that Ramesh Balsekar’s teaching had brought during my visit to his home in Mumbai, when push comes to shove, it has all gone out of the window.
 But surely this is supposed to be the moment when I need it the most?
-Never before have I felt so attached to my body, to my feelings and my mind.
+Never before have I felt so attached to my body, to my feelings, to my mind.

 When I wake up, everything is changed.
 I have re-emerged into another world.
 Now, having shed the skin of sleep, I rise up to greet an Arcadian vision.
 If I had just died and gone to heaven, this would be it, I think.
 Never in my life have I seen a panoramic landscape of such vivid luminosity, such radiant colour and texture, such exquisite proportion of field and rock and tree.

-I feel like I am on a magical mystery tour.
 My taxi roars along the dusty road, its horn tooting cheekily.
 I see paddy fields and mountains and lakes emerging before me like the changing set designs in a theatre.
 Then suddenly, here is a small village, where the men stand in groups discussing who knows what and the women brush out their small reed-thatched homes and tend to their domestic chores.
 They remind me of the Tahitian women depicted in the paintings of Paul Gauguin—exotic, mysterious and yet a breathtaking expression of nature’s vital force.

 We have been on the road for nearly three hours.
 Then the driver indicates to the horizon over to the right of us: “Arunachala!” he cries.
-There, in all its magnificence and splendour, a shrine made from earth and rock pointing towards heaven, is Siva’s “sacred red mountain” and home of the great sage, Bhagavan Sri Ramana Maharshi.
+There, in all its magnificence and splendour, a shrine made from earth and rock pointing towards heaven, is Siva’s ‘sacred red mountain’ and home of the great sage, Bhagavan Sri Ramana Maharshi.

 The setting sun in the west casts an opaque gauze of light over the landscape.
 Arunachala is silhouetted against the sky giving it the appearance of not being made of matter but a phantasmagorical image hovering in the air.
 I can hardly believe I have made it here.
 After going to hell and back, I have been rewarded with paradise.